 Through time and research, LVMH acquired Sephora in 1997 and enhanced its distributorship to approximately 2,300 retail stores with over 30,00 employees operating across 33 countries.
-With so many sectors included under the LVMH conglomerate, Sephora currently sits in LVMH’s Selective Retailing division to transform consumer’s shopping experience into a unique one.
+There are many sectors included under the LVMH conglomerate.
+Sephora currently sits in LVMH’s Selective Retailing division and its mission is to transform consumers’ shopping experience into a unique one.
 The division focuses on luxury products, in-store services, digitization, and personalization.
-At the moment, Sephora represents about 45% of LVMH’s business in the United States alone and has continued pursuing expansion of its online presence globally.
+At the moment, Sephora represents about 45% of LVMH’s business in the United States alone.
+It has continued pursuing the expansion of its online presence globally.

 7) Always behaving like an entrepreneur

 Arnault states that LVMH’s most significant advantage is its dynamic entrepreneurial spirit.
 The group’s value has developed over time through complete dedication to creativity, quality, and entrepreneurship.